CSLT-THU/ViVi_Translation/README.md

 Note that, we provide a sampled Chinese-Uyghur dataset in './zh_uy_data', with 3000 sentences in training set, 1985 sentences in development set, and another 992 sentences in testing set.

-To download the complete data, please refer to [Chinese-Uyghur Dataset]().
+To download the complete data, please refer to [UYCH180](http://data.cslt.org/uych180/README.html).

 #### MNMT
 To train the MNMT model, a NMT model need to be trained first.
 Assume we already have a trained NMT model "translate.ckpt-orig" in "./train_mem",